mwmlln/tails-on-trails/README.md

   **Navigation menu** - The navigation menu is clear and consistent throughout the site to provide the users for easy navigation

-  **Landing page** - The landing page has a bfief description of the purpose of the site
+  **Landing page** - The landing page has a brief description of the purpose of the site

-  **Forum list** - Provide both registered and unregistered user to view the list of the post summaries
+  **Forum list** - Provides both registered and unregistered users to view the list of the post summaries

-  **Post detail page** -  The users who are registered and logged in can view the detailed of the post and interact by making a comment or press Like
+  **Post detail page** -  The users who are registered and logged in can view the details of a post and interact by making a comment or leaving a like

-  **Member Page** - Registered users can see the list of the registered members
+  **Member Page** - Registered users can see the list of all the registered members

-  **Profile Page** - Registered users can share their brief information about themselves for other registered user to view
+  **Profile Page** - Registered users can share brief information about themselves for other registered user to view

-  **Create/Edit post Page** - Registered users can create a post to share thier experience on a nature trail
+  **Create/Edit post Page** - Registered users can create a post to share their experience on a nature trail

   **Delete post Page** - Registered users can delete their own post

-  **Admin page** - This page is restricted to the site administrator and is used to approve the posts and comments for the safe use of the site to ensure all the posts and comments appears in the site is not inappropriate.
+  **Admin page** - This page is restricted to the site administrator and is used to approve the posts and comments for the safe use of the site and ensure that all the posts and comments appearing in the site is not inappropriate.

-  **About the site page** – Information on the site provided in this page.
+  **About the site page** – Information on the site is provided on this page.
 Users can find out here which page is accessible for registered members only.

  **Planned Features:**
   * The site should be responsive and user-friendly on all devices.
   * Intuitive and user-friendly navigation
   * Intuitive and user-friendly layout
-  * There should be an about page to states which information is accessible for registered and unregistered users
+  * There should be an 'about page' to state which information is accessible for registered and unregistered users
-  * The landing page should provide clear purpose of the website for any site vistors
+  * The landing page should provide a clear purpose of the website for any site vistors
   * Users should be able to easily register/login/logout
-  * Only registered user can view the details of the posts and leave comment and press Likes
+  * Only registered user can view the details of the posts and leave comment and likes
   * Unregistered users can view the post lists that only provide the summary of the posts
-  * Registered users can see the location of the posts
+  * Registered users can see the location of the nature trails mentioned in a given post

 ### Structure
-  1. The site visitor will first be presented with landing page where they can read the purpose for this site.
+  1. The site visitor will first be presented with the landing page where they can read the purpose of this site.
 They get a choice to register first or view the forum page by pressing the button.
-  2. In the Forum page both registered and unregistered site visitors can view the list of the posts but only registered users can open the post detail page by clicking on the button.
-For unregistered users the button to open the post detail page is not visible to them.
+  2. In the Forum page, both registered and unregistered site visitors can view the list of the posts, but only registered users can open the post detail page by clicking on the button.
+For unregistered users, the button to open the post's detail page is not visible.
-  3. The Profile page will have image and a brief introduction on the member and their beloved dogs.
+  3. The Profile page will have an image and a brief introduction on the member and their beloved dogs.
 This page is only available to registered users.
   4. The create post page is accessible for registred users only.
-This page can be opened by clicking the Create a Post button in the navigation bar which is only visible for registered user
+This page can be opened by clicking the 'Create a Post' button in the navigation bar which is only visible for a registered user
-  After creating the post, Admin user need to approve it before the post displays in the site.
+  After creating the post, Admin user must approve it before the post is displays on the site.
-  Users can edit thier own posts by clinking the Edit link located in their post area which is only visible to the post owners.
+  Users can edit their own posts by clinking the Edit link located in the post area which is only visible to the owner of the post.
   5. (SuperUsers) Approve posts and comments
   6. (SuperUsers) Manage users